enseitankado/spi-service/README.md

 Maz SHM size is as default 1024 (You can drive 8194 port with it).
 Otherwise you can change this from def.c and run install.sh

+Somethings about SPI writaback and --disable-write-back switch:
+Data that was in your buffer is overwritten by data returned from the SPI (MISO) bus.

 The driver supports the following speeds:
 ```
   cdiv    speed